esotericnonsense/bitcoind-ncurses/README.md

 ## launch
 $ python bitcoind-ncurses.py

-## hotkeys
-* t: enter transaction view mode
-* b: enter block view mode
-* d: enter default / stat tracking mode
-* up/down arrows: scroll within view modes
-* g: enter a txid for viewing
-* q: quit bitcoind-ncurses
+$ python bitcoind-ncurses.py -c some_other_config_file.conf

 ## todo
 * improve CPU efficiency; change polling method to use interrupts more
-* add in feature to trace back through a transaction tree
+* fix tx tree and block tree for high inputs/outputs (scrolling is not implemented)
-* wallet and transaction creation support?
+* wallet and transaction creation support (perhaps in the year 2140)
 * bounds checking and so on (paramount for above)

 ## frog food
 found bitcoind-ncurses useful? donations are your way of showing that!

 my main machine is currently a 6 year old Atom laptop. upgrading that would be rather useful. cheers!